Longmen Grottoes — Royal Stone Carving Caves on Cliff and Buddhist Art Wonders

 -

-The political, cultural, and geographical importance of this city were significant reasons for Emperor Xiaowen, the first cave's builder, to migrate his capital city to Luoyang city.
+This city's political, cultural, and geographical importance were significant reasons for Emperor Xiaowen, the first cave builder, to migrate his capital city to Luoyang.

 Xiangshan Temple next to Longmen Grottoes, Firstly Constructed During Wu Zetian's Reign.

-As an exceptional Buddhist wonder in the important ancient capital city of Luoyang, artworks of the Longmen Caves show many cultural aspects of China mainly from the 4th to the 10th century.
+As an exceptional Buddhist wonder in the important ancient capital city of Luoyang, the artworks of the Longmen Caves show many cultural aspects of China, mainly from the 4th to the 10th century.

-Throughout history, besides natural weathering, the Longmen Caves had suffered many destructions that were caused by man forces.
+Throughout history, besides natural weathering, the Longmen Caves had suffered many destructions caused by man forces.

 -

-During Emperor Wuzong of Tang's reign (840 — 846), he implemented a Persecution of Buddhism that caused big destruction to Longmen Grottoes.
+During Emperor Wuzong of Tang's reign (840 — 846), he implemented a Persecution of Buddhism that caused extensive destruction.
 Meanwhile, for political concerns, those royal-related caves and statues were preserved.

 -

-In 1932, many caves were blown up for constructing roads by the government of The Republic of China.
+In 1932, many caves were blown up to construct roads for the government of The Republic of China.

 -